intel/QAT_Engine/README.md

 environment variable as follows:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib64

-If linking against the Intel&reg; QAT Driver HW Version 1.6 then ensure that the mandatory parameter `--enable-qat16_driver` has been specified when running `./configure`, or the link will fail.

 If building against OpenSSL\* 1.1.1 or master branch , it is possible that the OpenSSL\* Engine will fail to build with an error message `configdata.pm not